tteeoo/static-website/src/blog-three-poems.md

 Terse complaints come from saints singing by hand:
 "The echo of a distant time comes willowing across the sand" —Oh wait, wrong song, guess I forgot to hit record.
-Never not take out your camera;
+Never neglect to take out your camera;
 Be always ready, case one slips the gourd.

 "Urban planning's the worst thing since that quarterback I hate."